florinen/win_server/README.md

-# win_server
+## Deploy Win server with terraform on AWS
-Deploy Win server with terraform on AWS
+To deloy windows AD in AWS execute 'terraform apply